Last Updated on September 20, 2022 by Nellie Huang

 6. Grand Bazaar – Istanbul, Turkey

 Turkey’s biggest and oldest market, the Grand Bazaar attracts between 250,000 and half a million visitors from Turkey and around the world everyday with over 4,000 shops and 58 covered walkways.
 The bazaar’s complex also holds historical significance, having been constructed between 1455 and 1461 by Sultan Mehmed.
-These days, it is the top attraction in Istanbul with its mélange of jewelry, spice and carpet shops extremely popular among tourists.
+These days, it is one of the biggest Istanbul attractions with its mélange of jewelry, spice and carpet shops extremely popular among tourists.
 Besides the stalls, the bazaar houses two mosques, two hamams (Turkish baths), fountains, and multiple restaurants and cafes.

 7. Portobello Road Market, London